Dyspraxia

 Dyspraxia or Developmental Coordination Disorder impacts many aspects of a person’s life and it can feel like trying to navigate life without a compass or internal coordination system.

-Did you know it is possible to significantly improve your overall balance, coordination and spatial awareness, for lasting improvement?
+Did you know it is possible to improve your overall balance, coordination and spatial awareness?

 What is Dyspraxia?